 What do you think?
 Could you see this style somewhere in your home?

 (I am a Shabby Paints retailer.
-Ryobi Power Tools and Kreg jig have generously sent me products to try, then share with you (and some I have purchased all on my own).
+Ryobi Power Tools and Kreg jig have generously sent me products to try, then share with you (and many I have purchased all on my own).
 However, all opinions are strictly my own, and always will be)